hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

         "postDebugTask": "Stop Debug"
     },
     ```
+1. TEMPORARY STEP NEEDED TO WORKAROUND A BUG: Copy the entire resource subfolder that is under the appPackage folder to the add-in folder.

 EVERYTHING BELOW THIS POINT WAS COPIED FROM ANOTHER ARTICLE AND i DON'T KNOW IF IT IS ACCURATE OR NEEDED.